minstudio/Neutraweed/README.md

 often annotated as several boxes.
 A prediction covering the whole clump then overlaps each box weakly and scores as a false positive while the annotations score as missed.
-Scoring this species on intersection over the *ground-truth area* instead of intersection over union raises its AP from 0.586 to 0.699, with no change to the model.
+Scoring this species on intersection over the *ground-truth area* instead of intersection over union raises its AP substantially, with no change to the model.

 **Annotation is restricted to the inter-row area.** Plants outside it are real but unlabelled, so detections on them count as false positives.
 Blind inspection